zedlopez/ifm/Writing with Inform.md

 	Colour is a kind of value.
 The colours are red, orange, yellow, green, blue, indigo and violet.
 A colour can be found or unfound.

-And suppose that, during play, we assign the "found" property to any colour which the player notices on a wall.
+And suppose that, during play, we assign the `found` property to any colour which the player notices on a wall.
 We might then want to write conditions like so:

 	if every colour is found
 	if most of the colours are found